Milind Deora: Policy Initiatives

 Deora has supported various policy initiatives aimed at bringing about positive change in society.
-From advocating for accountability in local governance through the DMDA (Direct Mayor, Direct Accountability) campaign to championing infrastructure development projects like the Mumbai Trans-Harbor Link (Atal Setu) and the Eastern Freeway, he has been instrumental in several key initiatives.
+From advocating for accountability in local governance through the DMDA (Direct Mayor, Direct Accountability) campaign to championing infrastructure development projects like the Mumbai Trans Harbour Link (Atal Setu) and the Eastern Freeway, he has been instrumental in several key initiatives.

 His most significant achievement has been the implementation of Cluster Redevelopment Schemes in Mumbai.
-As an MP, Deora brought India's first cluster redevelopment scheme in India to Mumbadevi.
+As an MP, Deora brought India's first cluster redevelopment scheme in India to Mumbai.
 This ensured not only the redevelopment of dilapidated buildings and the delivery of affordable housing to all sections of society but also expanded civic amenities for the neighborhood.

 Deora has consistently supported youth empowerment, spearheading initiatives like the Youth Parliament and the Mumbai Soccer Hunt, a competition that democratizes sports infrastructure and allows winners from the competition the opportunity to train with Queens Park Rangers in the UK.

 Deora is known for taking contrarian stances on critical issues demonstrating his independence and commitment to principles.
 He spoke out against corruption in the Adarsh scam despite being a part of the ruling party.
 Amidst criticism of the UPA government's decision to pass an ordinance on convicted legislators, he publicly voiced his opposition, expressing concern that allowing convicted legislators to retain their seats during an appeal could undermine public faith in democracy.

 While in the opposition, he supported the Government's ban of the Chinese video-sharing application, TikTok in 2020.

 Personal life

 Milind Deora is the son of Murli Deora.
 He is an accomplished Blues and rock guitarist, having performed with Jazz musicians in Mumbai and internationally.

 He is married to Pooja Shetty, who heads the film production company Walk Water Media.
 She is the daughter of noted film producer Manmohan Shetty, who founded Walkwater Media Ltd in 2007.
 Milind's brother, Mukul, is a disc jockey, and a film director and producer.

-Bollywood actor Abhishek Bachan has also publicly acknowledged that he modelled his look in the 2007 film Paa after Milind Deora and politician Sachin Pilot.
+Bollywood actor Abhishek Bachchan has also publicly acknowledged that he modelled his look in the 2007 film Paa after Milind Deora and politician Sachin Pilot.